This page provides information on the Occlusion or Dirt Map.

 Bias (X,Y,Z) – These parameters bias the normals to the (X, Y, Z) axes, so that the dirt effect is forced to those directions.
 Consider that these parameters can also take negative values for inverting the direction of the effect.
 For more information, see the Bias example below.

 Affect alpha – When enabled, the texture automatically receives an alpha component from the generated dirt distribution and this way makes the unoccluded area of the VRayDirt map transparent.
 When disabled, the alpha values from the maps used in Occluded and Unoccluded color slots are applied.

-Ignore for GI – When enabled, the dirt effect is ignored in GI calculations.
+Ignore for GI – Ignores the dirt effect in GI calculations.
 For more information, see Ignore for GI example below.

-Ignore bump – When enabled, bump maps are excluded from VRayDirt computations.
+Ignore bump – Excludes bump maps from VRayDirt computations.
 The option is useful, when the bump effect is too strong and may produce undesirable effects such as holes.
 For more information, see Ignore bump example below.

 Consider same object only – When enabled, the dirt affects only the objects themselves, without including contact surfaces and edges.
 If off, the entire scene geometry is participating for the final result.
 For more information, see Consider Same Object Only example below.

 Double sided – When enabled, rays are traced both in the direction of the normal and in the opposite direction.
 This creates an effect where both crevices and edges are occluded.

 Ignore invisible objects – When enabled, VRayDirt takes into account the opacity of the occluding objects.
 This can be used, for example, if you want to calculate ambient occlusion from opacity-mapped trees etc. When disabled (by default), occluding objects are always assumed to be opaque.
 Note that working with correct opacity is slower, since, in that case, VRayDirt must examine and evaluate the material on the occluding objects.